bane-labs/go-ethereum/antimev/README.md

 There are several new and useful RPC APIs for Envelope construction.

-1. `eth_getEncryptedTransaction` returns the cached and signed secret transactions.
-It requires a valid sender signature in parameters, and only works on nodes configured with `--txpool.signaturecache`;
+1. `eth_getCachedTransaction` returns the cached and signed secret transactions.
+It requires a valid sender signature in parameters, and only works on nodes configured with `--txpool.amevcache`;
 2. `eth_envelopeFee` returns the minimum additional `gastip`/`gasprice` that anti-mev transactions should pay for the service;
 3. `eth_maxEnvelopeGasLimit` returns the maximum `gaslimit` that an Envelope can declare for itself.